 Where is CARE?

 CARE has a national presence in financial literacy education, with dedicated chapter volunteers currently in over half of the states, Washington, D.C., and Puerto Rico.
-By 2020, CARE aims to have a chapter in each of the 50 states, Washington, D.C., and Puerto Rico.
 CARE’s focus is on presenting to local classrooms and other venues using local volunteers who understand the characteristics and challenges of their local communities and can best relate to the students.